 Recipes will change between southern and northern India, and so will the street food sold by street vendors in cities across the country.
 When it comes to street food, pay extra attention to the hygienic standards.

 Dealing with money

-The local currency is the Indian rupee and with your bank card you can simply withdraw money from any ATM.
-Usually when I travel I never exchange money in local agencies because they charge higher exchange rates plus commission.
+The local currency is the Indian rupee and with your bank card, you can simply withdraw money from any ATM.
+Usually when I travel I never exchange money with local agencies because they charge higher exchange rates plus commission.
 I always withdraw from the local ATMs and in India, too, you will be able to withdraw with both Visa and Mastercard.

 You can also use your card in shops, stores and supermarkets as well as hotels if you haven’t paid their fee already online.
 In smaller local markets probably you’ll need to pay cash, this is why it’s always good to know where the nearest ATMs are.

 Your hotel will very likely have WiFi connection all throughout the property, but when you are out and about, you will definitely want to save some money on the international roaming and use a more affordable local SIM card.
 You can buy it right at the airport when you land, after you claim your luggage on your way to the exit, or anywhere in the city.